eodash/eodash/docs/STAC.md

 ### 2. Data Collections

 The second level consists of standard STAC Collections that contain STAC Items.
 These items hold the actual visualization data, such as map service links or direct data assets.
-The items typically cover the same geographical location across different datetimes.
+Items typically cover the same geographical location across different time periods.

-To support various data sources and visualization needs, eodash uses several custom and standard properties within STAC Items, Assets, and Links and expects specific properties from an Item to be bubbled up to its link.
+To support various data sources and visualization needs, eodash uses several custom and standard properties within STAC Items, Assets, and Links.
+The system expects specific properties from an Item to be bubbled up to its link.

-## Map Layers Visualization
+## Map Layer Visualization

 eodash creates map layers by processing STAC Items from these collections.
-It uses information from [web map links](https://github.com/stac-extensions/web-map-links) (like WMS, WMTS), and direct data assets like Cloud-Optimized GeoTIFFs (COGs) and vector data (GeoJSON, FlatGeobuf).
+It uses information from [web map links](https://github.com/stac-extensions/web-map-links) (such as WMS, WMTS, or XYZ sources) and direct data assets like Cloud-Optimized GeoTIFFs (COGs) and vector data (GeoJSON, FlatGeobuf).

-To choose the correct Item to visualize, eodash expects the Item's `datetime` or `start_datetime` and `end_datetime` properties to be present on the link pointing to it in the Collection.
+To select the correct Item for visualization, eodash requires the Item's `datetime` or `start_datetime` and `end_datetime` properties to be present on the link pointing to it in the Collection.

 ### Layer Organization

 eodash organizes map layers into three distinct groups based on the web map link or asset `roles` property:

 1. **Data Layers**: Contain the main visualized products and datasets.
-Default assignment when neither overlay nor baselayer roles are present, you can use `"data"` to explicitly marks a layer as containing primary data
+This is the default assignment when neither overlay nor baselayer roles are present.
+You can use `"data"` to explicitly mark a layer as containing primary data.

 2. **Overlays**: Displayed on top of data layers to add contextual metadata such as administrative boundaries or reference grids.
 Roles containing `"overlay"` will be classified as overlays.

 3. **Base Layers**: Provide background context (satellite imagery, terrain, etc.).
-Roles containing `"baselayer"` will be classified as overlays
+Roles containing `"baselayer"` will be classified as base layers.

 Additionally, the initial visibility of a layer is controlled by the `"visible"` and `"invisible"` roles.
 If the `roles` array includes `"visible"`, the layer will be shown on the map by default.
 Otherwise, it will be hidden initially but can be enabled by the user.
-This is particularly useful for managing multiple baselayers or overlays, allowing users to toggle them on or off.
+This is particularly useful for managing multiple base layers or overlays, allowing users to toggle them on or off.

-for example:
+For example:
 ```json
 {
  "id": "OSM",